MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_SAS.md

     <img src=".//media/image100.png" style="width:5.in;height:0.98982in" alt="A screenshot of a cell phone Description automatically generated" />

-2. Towards the top of the web page, click on the dashboard selector and change the view to `Microchip IoT Light and Temperature Sensors`
+2. Towards the top of the web page, click on the dashboard selector and change the view to `WFI32-IoT Light and Temperature Sensors`

     <img src=".//media/image100a.png">